-There are potentially a range of sources for your ‘always on’ campaign.
+There is potentially a range of sources for your ‘always on’ campaign.
 Creating a campaign with a dynamic segment is needed to ensure people move from your ‘source of truth’ e.g. the CRM, to the campaign canvas.

 The Start Date and End Date of your campaign should also reflect the time frame for your ‘always on’ campaign.
-Setting an end date for the year 2020 is easily done, however you will want to have a business process in place to check these campaigns to ensure the messaging is still accurate.
+Setting an end date for the year 2020 is easily done, however, you will want to have a business process in place to check these campaigns to ensure the messaging is still accurate.

-How Can Eloqua Help?
+How Can Eloqua help?

 A number of functional areas of Eloqua make this possible.
 The first is to create a segment, based on filter criteria v’s relying on excel uploads.
 The segment is placed on the canvas as a dynamic segment which adds people to the campaign at regular intervals.
 See the tip above “More About Evaluation Periods“.